TABLE OF CONTENTS

 With online consumerism growing rapidly, so too are businesses that provide services online.
 The document preparation industry is an industry that has grown over recent years and continues to grow daily.
 Any business that can help you prepare, edit, and suggest changes to important documents is considered a document preparation business.
-Potential services include: loan modifications, final will and testament preparations, student loan applications, tax document preparation services, and more.
+Potential services include loan modification businesses, final will and testament preparations, student loan applications, tax document preparation services, and more.

 The document preparation industry, however, is a risky business.
 In this article, we’ll cover the top reasons that make this industry high risk and how to best mitigate them.